COVID19Tracking/website/_src/about-tracker.md

 ---
 layout: base.njk
-title: home
+title: About the Tracker
+nav: About
 ---

-## Contextualizing the data

 * Paragraph contextualizing the data, including inline links to articles on The A.
 * Link to Prod sheet